DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/1/world4.md

 "To defend Neo Vishal at any cost."

-Her guard Fairin stepped forward.
+Her guard Farin stepped forward.

 "In past, whenever demons discover human settlements they move enormous army to take it over.
 We've chosen to evacuate citizens before that would happen."